yiisoft/di/README.md

 ## Using the container

-Usage of the DI container is fairly simple: You first initialize it with an array of *definitions*.
+Usage of the DI container is simple: You first initialize it with an array of *definitions*.
 The array keys are usually interface names.
-It will then use these definitions to create an object whenever that type is requested.
+It will then use these definitions to create an object whenever the application requests that type.
-This happens for example when fetching a type directly from the container somewhere in the application.
+This happens, for example, when fetching a type directly from the container somewhere in the application.
 But objects are also created implicitly if a definition has a dependency to another definition.

-Usually a single container is used for the whole application.
-It is often configured either in the entry script such as `index.php` or a configuration
+Usually one uses a single container for the whole application.
+It's often configured either in the entry script such as `index.php` or a configuration
 file: